PamelaAnne/SocialRobot/README.md

 const char device[] = "";
 ```
-Fill in between “” your key and secret you got from https://shiftr.io/ and name yourself is device.
+Fill in between “” your key and secret you got from https://shiftr.io/

+At device[] between “” you can assign your name, so that on Shiftr.io you can recognize who you are.

 .